My Golden Visa immigration services logo

 Citizenship is permanent and can usually be inherited by future generations, ensuring a lasting legacy for the investor’s family.
 However, inheritance rules may vary depending on the country’s regulations.

-Eligibility Requirements for a Golden Visa or Golden Passport
+Eligibility Requirements for a Golden Visa or Citizenship by Investment

-Both Golden Visa and Golden Passport programs are designed to attract foreign investors and their families by offering residency or citizenship in exchange for substantial economic contributions.
+Both residence-by-investment and citizenship-by-investment programmes are designed to attract foreign investors and their families by offering residency or citizenship in exchange for substantial economic contributions.
 While specific criteria vary by country, common general requirements include:

 • be over 18 years old;